-- The country has documented mosquito resistance to four insecticide classes. - There is a need to strengthen cross border collaboration with neighbouring countries. - The country has significant resource gaps. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.
+- The country has documented mosquito resistance to four insecticide classes. - There is a need to strengthen cross border collaboration with neighbouring countries. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.